-For Facebook, use the icon and then /essentialprint
+For Facebook, use the icon and then if there is space @essentialprint

 For LinkedIn, use the icon and ‘Your Name’ or ‘YourName’.
 People will search for you anyway.

 If you print the icons, don’t manipulate them.
-At the end of the day, they are someone else’s property.
+They are someone else’s property.
 I know I wouldn’t appreciate it if someone changed my logo without permission.

-Ensure these identities ARE correct and the ones you’ve definitely registered – don’t guess them.
+Ensure these identities AKA ‘handles’ ARE correct and the ones you’ve registered – don’t guess them.
 They could belong to someone else (heaven forbid).

-Check that they all work before going to print.
-In fact, CHECK EVERYTHING BEFORE APPROVING YOUR PROOF.
+Check that they all work and go to the right business account before going to print.
+CHECK EVERYTHING BEFORE APPROVING YOUR PROOF.

 5) Services & Products

-Only if you have space, then include a handful of bullet points about how you can benefit customers.
+Only if you have space; include a handful of bullet points about how you can benefit customers.
 A short sentence should do the trick.